~ I Lay My Regrets to Rest ~

 I believe in Karma.
 That is the totality of your actions and your thoughts, come back to you.
 I liken it to the force in Star Wars.
 I can directly affect the energy balance transmitted throughout the universe, by whatever it is that animates us, connections us <= that is God.
 God is thing or energy that intertwines all souls.
 Not a man in the sky, that I learned about at my tiny parochial school.

 I feel so calm and at peace when I train dogs.
 It puts you in touch with that energy.
 Dogs are real, they don’t have hidden agendas.
 They tell you what they are feeling in each moment.
-I believe tuning into dogs helps you get better at tuning into your self.
-That can help you discover your truth.
+I believe tuning into dogs helps you become better at tuning into yourself.
+That begins to help you discover your truth.
 You cannot be more in the moment or united with your true self.
-Being out of tune with yourself, shows up in your dog.
+Being out of tune with yourself, can show up in your dog.

 I feel when you truly communicate with an animal, you become enlightened.